jaqhar/CHEXPERT/README.md

 The models were trained on Google Colab GPUs for computational acceleration.

 Evaluation and Analysis

-Various evaluation metrics were used to analyze model performance on the test set:

 Accuracy, specificity, precision, recall
 F1 score (overall and per-class)
 Precision-recall curves